Total Suspends Gas-linked Cash Payments To Myanmar Army - UrduPoint

 Total Suspends Gas-linked Cash Payments To Myanmar Army

-French energy giant Total said Wednesday that Myanmar's army would no longer receive cash payments linked to a pipeline it operates through a joint venture with the military, following February's military coup
+Myanmar's army has lost a source of revenue as French energy giant Total said Wednesday that cash payments to a joint venture with the army have been suspended due to unrest in the country

+More than 800 people have been killed by the military, according to a local monitoring group.

-Total said in a statement the decision was made at a May 12 meeting of shareholders of Moattama Gas Transportation Company Limited (MGTC), a unit that includes the French firm, Chevron, and a military-controlled energy company.
+Total said in a statement that the decision to suspend payments was made at a May 12 meeting of shareholders of Moattama Gas Transportation Company Limited (MGTC), the joint venture which owns a pipeline linking the Yadana gas field and Thailand.

+The suspension was proposed by Total, which holds a 31 percent stake in MGTC and US partner Chevron (28 percent).

+Thai firm PTTEP holds a quarter of the company while 15 percent is held by military-controlled Myanmar Oil and Gas Enterprise (MOGE).

+MOGE generates annual revenues of around $1.0 billion from the sale of natural gas.

-"In light of the unstable context in Myanmar... cash distributions to the shareholders of the company have been suspended" effective from April 1, the company said.
+"In light of the unstable context in Myanmar... cash distributions to the shareholders of the company have been suspended" effective from April 1, Total said.

 It added that it "condemns the violence and human rights abuses occurring in Myanmar" and would comply with any potential sanctions against the junta from the EU or US.

-The MGTC pipeline -- 15-percent owned by the military-controlled Myanmar Oil and Gas Enterprise (MOGE) -- brings gas from the offshore Yadana field operated by Total to Myanmar's border with Thailand.
+The MGTC pipeline brings gas from the offshore Yadana field operated by Total to Myanmar's border with Thailand.

 Total said it would continue to produce gas so as not to disrupt electricity supply in either country.

+Total paid around $230 million to the Myanmar authorities in 2019 and another $176 million in 2020 in the form of taxes and "production rights", according to the company's own financial statements.

-French newspaper Le Monde revealed Total's involvement in MGTC in early May, also reporting that the company was based in tax haven Bermuda.
+French newspaper Le Monde detailed Total's involvement in MGTC in early May, also reporting that the company was based in tax haven Bermuda.

 "The colossal profits of the gas operations do not pass through the coffers of the Myanmar state, but are massively recuperated by a company totally controlled by the military," Le Monde found.